-Mobile computations can move between locations in a network and potentially enable better use of shared computational resources [18].
-Basically a mobile program can transport its state and code to another location in a network, where it resumes execution [19].
+Mobile computations can move between locations in a network and potentially enable better use of shared computational resources [22].
+Basically a mobile program can transport its state and code to another location in a network, where it resumes execution [24].

-Fuggetta et al. distinguish two forms of mobility supported by mobile languages [20]: weak mobility is the ability to move only code from one location to another; strong mobility is the ability to move both code and its current execution state.
+Fuggetta et al. distinguish two forms of mobility supported by mobile languages [15]: weak mobility is the ability to move only code from one location to another; strong mobility is the ability to move both code and its current execution state.
 AMPs were constructed using languages with weak and strong mobility.
-However, a substantial subset of experiments was conducted using Java Voyager [21] which supports only weak mobility.
+However, a substantial subset of experiments was conducted using Java Voyager [19] which supports only weak mobility.

 2.4.
-Agents and Autonomous Systems
+Agents and autonomous systems

-Agent technology is a high-level, implementation independent approach to developing software as collections of distinct but interacting entities which cooperate to achieve some common goal [22].
+Agent technology is a high-level, implementation independent approach to developing software as collections of distinct but interacting entities which cooperate to achieve some common goal [37].
 With the continuing decline in price and increase in speed of both processors and networks, it has become feasible to apply agent technology to problems involving cooperation in distributed environments.
-In particular, where agents may change location, typically to manipulate resources in varying locations [23].
+In particular, where agents may change location, typically to manipulate resources in varying locations [28].

-Autonomous systems are also called autonomic computing systems, and a definition has been given by IBM: "autonomic computing system can manage themselves given high-level objectives from administrators" [24].
-From four aspects of self-management, i.e. are self-configuration, self-optimisation, selfhealing, and self-protection, AMPs are primarily self-optimisation systems.
+Autonomous systems are also called autonomic computing systems, and a definition has been given by IBM: "autonomic computing system can manage themselves given high-level objectives from administrators" [21].
+From four aspects of self-management, i.e. are self-configuration, self-optimisation, self-healing, and selfprotection, AMPs are primarily self-optimisation systems.

 2.5.
-Mobile Agent Load Balancing
+Mobile agent load balancing

 AMPs differ from other mobile agent systems designed to balance load in that each AMP is both autonomous and self aware, i.e. it knows key information like remaining execution time and program size.
-Another difference is that the approach does not split a program into subtasks as in [10, 25, 26].
+Another difference is that the approach does not split a program into subtasks as in [4,20,29].
 An AMP is the whole program.
-Thus, AMPs represent a radical point in distributed decision making when not a location server [27], or a load balancing coordinator [28], or a cluster manager [25] decide where and when to move but each agent itself.
+Thus, AMPs represent a radical point in distributed decision making when not a location server [1], or a load balancing coordinator [35], or a cluster manager [20] decide where and when to move but each agent itself.

-3. Greedy Effects
+3. Greedy effects

 An optimal rebalancing is a sequence of AMP movements that is the minimum number of AMP movements needed to enter a stable state.
 The AMP greedy effects are the result of a non-optimal AMP rebalancing which differs from the optimal rebalancing in having additional redundant movements, and is a result of the AMP making a locally optimal choice, i.e. AMPs do not possess sufficient and accurate state information to make the optimal movement decision.
 There are two types of the AMP greedy effects: location thrashing and location blindness.
-Both location thrashing and blindness are observed in real [8] and simulated [2] AMP experiments.
+Both location thrashing and blindness are observed in real [12] and simulated [6] AMP experiments.

 3.1.
-AMP Distribution Scenarios
+AMP distribution scenarios